Unfortunately, we all make mistakes. I have made my fair share of mistakes which has fueled my determination to figure out how to learn from mistakes.

 The word servant is usually attached to a negative connotation.
 But in God’s kingdom to be a servant to be esteemed in His eyes.
 Jesus served the sick, the hungry, and the emotionally bankrupt.
 When we follow His example, we can learn from mistakes that to serve others especially in the name of Christ is much more fulfilling than to serve our own interests.

 “You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the flesh; rather, serve one another humbly in love.”

 Obedience to God

 The final way God redeems mistakes is probably the most important.
-When we make mistakes, we learn the importance of obedience to God.
+When we make mistakes, we learn the importance of obedience and faithfulness to God.
 Similar to when a child touches a hot stove after a warning and learns from his mistake, we learn to obey God.
 We are then more in tune with the Holy Spirit’s guidance and direction.

 “You are to follow only God, your God, hold him in deep reverence, keep his commandments, listen obediently to what he says, serve him, hold on to him for dear life!”

 “These are all warning markers, danger, in our history books, written down so that we don’t repeat their mistakes.
 Our positions in the story are parallel—they at the beginning, we at the end—and we are just as capable of messing it up as they were.
 Don’t be so naive and self-confident.
 You’re not exempt.
 You could fall flat on your face as easily as anyone else.
 Forget about self-confidence; it’s useless.
 Cultivate God-confidence.”